Good-Wizard/Python-Password-Generator/README.md

 # Python Password Generator

 Welcome to the Python Password Generator!
-This is a terminal-based application that generates secure, random passwords based on user preferences[^1^][1].
+This is a terminal-based application that generates secure, random passwords based on user preferences

 ## Features